 Dead-Letter Queue Support

 We have support for that dead-letter queue.
-As we saw in our previous article, dead-letter queues are not a particular queue.
+As we saw in our previous article, dead-letter queues are not particular queues.
 So, it is not another SNS topic.
 This is an SQS queue that is subscribed to SNS because SNS will not retry those deliveries if one should fail, except HTTP.
-Everything else, we would just sideline into this queue and then deal with it later.
+Everything else, we would sideline into this queue and then deal with it later.

 FIFO or standard SNS